REARVIEW 0.3.1, show-off release

 Rearview is still in development so there is nothing really advanced here, you can also have a look at http://rearview.sourceforge.net/features.shtml, for a list which is hopefully up to date.

 There are ellipsoids, planes and cubes, nesting maps for rotation, bumps, perlin noise and shaders.
 Apart from those isosurface objects, there is the possibility to read triangle meshes in the .3ds and the .ply format.
 It's possible to add to, subtract from and inverse a map's shape.
-The map file syntax is in XML, the DTD can be found in maps/rearview_map.dtd.
+The map file syntax is in XML, the DTD can be found in maps/rearview_map.dtd.- Generating the tree:

 All lighting is performed in real time as you walk through the scene.
 This currently only involves direct lighting via a HDRI, ambient occlusion or a headlight.
-Global illumination to come :)
+Global illumination to come :)- Rendering:

-There are currently 3 types of rendering supported, which can be controlled by the --with-render-method=x switch of configure:
+There are currently 3 types of rendering supported, which can be controlled by the--with-render-method=x

 (0) Sampling the image plane with blue noise, get motion blur